joinpursuit/ac-curriculum-web/unit1-intro-to-programming-in-javascript/git.md

 TODO: Add links for slides, live coding examples, helpful resources, etc.

 ##Lecture
+### Intro to the command line
+Before the days of graphical user interfaces and the mouse the only way to navigate around a computer was by typing in text commands.
+Computers have evolved a lot since then but every computer still has a terminal, which lets us type in commands to navigate around our computer and do things like create and edit files.
+In other words, it lets us interface with our computer without needing to use a mouse.

+**Discussion:** What are the advantages of using the terminal?
+What are the disadvantages?

+### Command line basics
+Using the command line is a lot like physically using a mouse to click around and open up different folders and files.
+Except instead of using a mouse we'll only use text commands.

+To use the command line, open your computer’s terminal.
+You should see a prompt where you can type in text.
+There are certain prompts we can type in that will help us navigate around our computer and do other cool things.

+Here are some of the most important command line prompts.

+- `pwd`  (print working directory) shows us the current directory that we’re in
+- `cd <directory name>` (change directory) changes the current directory (directory is another name for ‘folder’)
+	- For example, `cd downloads` would move into the downloads folder
+- `ls`  (list contents) lists all of the contents of the current directory
+- `.` (period) shortcut for the current directory
+- `..` (double period) shortcut for the current parent directory
+- `~` (tilde) shortcut for your home directory
+- `open <file or directory name>` opens a file or directory
+	- For example, `open file1.txt` will open up file1.txt (as long as that file is in your current directory)
+- `mkdir <directory name>` (make directory) makes a new folder
+	- For example, `mkdir test-folder` will make a new folder called ‘test-folder’
+ - `touch <file name>` makes a new file
+	- For example, `touch newFile1.txt` would make a new file called ‘new File1.txt’ in your current directory

+### Exercise

+Open up your terminal and start getting familiar with the command line.
+First use the command line to navigate to your Desktop.
+Then use the command line to make a new folder. `cd` into that folder and use the `touch` command to make a new txt file.
+Use the `ls` command to see a list of all the files in your folder and make sure you see your name file.
+Then try using the `open` command to open that new file.

+Continue using the command line to practice navigating around your computer.
+Be sure to try using the `.` (period) and `..` (double period) shortcuts to help your navigation.

 ### What is Git?
 Git is a distributed version control system for tracking changes to files.
 Git essentially takes snapshots of data overtime to create a history of how a project changes overtime.
 This history allows us to go back to previous versions of our project if needed (for example, if we add new code to a project that accidentally introduces a nasty bug, we can go back to a previous version of the project and restart from there).